tildearrow/furnace/src/engine/platform/sound/ymfm/README.md

 # modified version

-this is a modified version of ymfm with a small bug fix.
+this is a modified version which contains many fixes.

 ## Supported environments